Maybe the title should be “Supply Chain Failure, Famine Watch and Inflation News”

 Not really.
 The reports are there are fewer ships waiting, but that is only because they are not being allowed into the area.
 They are farther out to sea (effectively a 2nd less visible waiting area).

 Cargo Ships Wait Off Coast of Mexico as Supply Chain Delays Worsen Jan 24 2022 190 ships of all types were waiting in line to dock at the Los Angeles and Long Beach ports on Jan.
 19. In mid-October, the number was about 170.
 It is NOT getting better.

 Port of Vancouver Closed

 The Port of Vancouver is damaged, and may be closed or at least crippled.
 The Port of Vancouver is the 2nd largest port on the West Coast.
 This is more than 1/12th of the entire west coast supply chain OFFLINE.
 Very bad.
-(SUPPLY PRESSURE) https://supplychaindigital.com/logistics/supply-chain-blow-storm-cuts-port-vancouver
+(SUPPLY PRESSURE) UPDATE 1/24: they are partly back in production but still repairing, and have had additional flooding since this event. https://supplychaindigital.com/logistics/supply-chain-blow-storm-cuts-port-vancouver

 Canada/US Border Trucking Backlog to INCREASE

 An unknown number of truckers are walking away because of the new Jan 2022S US/Canada border vaccine requirement. https://www.ccjdigital.com/regulations/article/15281839/us-canada-requiring-covid-vaccine-for-crossborder-truckers This will add even more pressure on food supply.